 You don't need any experience or qualifications to make this work, just a laptop, an internet connection and a desire to succeed.

 Sound too good to be true?
 You'd be absolutely right.

-With a blatantly deceptive sales page and a member’s area littered with upsells within upsells, this is a scam designed to extract as much cash out of you as possible.
+Cons: With a blatantly deceptive sales page and a member’s area littered with upsells, this is a scam designed to extract as much cash out of you as possible.

-Yes, you can build an online business and make a full-time income online but unfortunately, Daniel Barber’s crappy 2-minute videos are not going to help you make that happen.
+Verdict: Yes, you can build a thriving online business but unfortunately, Daniel Barber’s crappy 2-minute videos are not going to help you make that happen.

 The Sales Video Is Full Of Paid Actors

 The first huge China Cash Clone red flag is the product creator used paid Fiverr actors to give us fake video testimonials.

 Why should this send alarm bells ringing?
 Because only scams with no real success stories need to resort to underhanded tactics like this.

 Remember the girl from the sales video who said she spends just a couple of minutes each morning logging in to her computer to check her automatic earnings thanks to the China Cash Clone software?